CVS stands for Concurrent Version System. It is a version control system that has

 -

-it, then the user gets read-only access.
-This is true even if readers exists, and
+not listed in it, then the user gets read-only access.
+This is true even if readers

 -

-it finds the user, it will use that entry for authentication, else the server can try
+the file.
+If it finds the user, it will use that entry for authentication, else the

-to authenticate user name and password using the operating system's identification
+server can try to authenticate user name and password using the operating system's

 Creating the Repository from Existing Files